marmelab/react-admin/docs/Upgrade.md

 It will also improve the user experience, as the form `isValid` state will be consistent with error messages displayed on inputs, regardless of whether they have been touched or not.

+## `<InputHelperText touched>` Prop Was Removed

+The `<InputHelperText>` component no longer accepts a `touched` prop.
+This prop was used to display validation errors only if the input was touched.
+This behavior is now handled by `react-hook-form`.

+If you were using this prop, you can safely remove it.

 ## Upgrading to v4

 If you are on react-admin v3, follow the [Upgrading to v4](https://marmelab.com/react-admin/doc/4.16/Upgrade.html) guide before upgrading to v5.